w3c/wai-curricula/content/designer/images-and-graphics.md

 {% include excol.html type="start" %}

-### Topic: Ornamental Graphics
+### Topic: Decorative Images

 {% include excol.html type="middle" %}

 Decorative images are used for ornamental purposes and convey no information or function.
-Explain that these images do not require text alternatives, as these would add clutter to the information that assistive technologies provide to users.
+Explain that these images do not require text alternatives, as these would add clutter to the information that assistive technologies provide.

 #### Learning Outcomes for Topic

 Students should be able to:

-* identify and describe different uses of images with decorative purpose, such as ornamental
+* identify and describe different uses of images with decorative purposes, such as ornamental
 * create user interfaces with decorative images that do not overlap with user interface components and contents when viewed using different screen sizes, configurations, and setups
-* identify related requirements for developers to code decorative images so that they are ignored by assistive technologies
+* identify related requirements for developers to code decorative images so that they are skipped by assistive technologies

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

-* Show examples of borders and icons that do not convey function or information.
-Explain that they serve ornamental purposes.
+* Show examples of images and graphics that do not convey function or information, such as ornamental icons.
+Explain that they serve ornamental purposes as long as people can understand and interact with the user interface with or without such icons.
+Explain that deciding what is the images role is a designers' responsibility, whereas coding the images so that they rendered with the appropriate role is a developers' responsibility.

 #### Ideas to Assess Knowledge for Topic